gardebring/PowerColorGit/README.md

 ![Screenshot 1](./media/screens/powercolorgit_status.png)

-PowerColorGit will also fallback to default behaviour when an option or command is not specifically implemented in PowerColorGit, so you can use commands like _PowerColorGit clone_, _PowerColorGit push_ or _powercolorgit status --short_ even though nothing is implemented in PowerColorGit for these commands.
+PowerColorGit will also fallback to default behaviour when an option or command is not specifically implemented in PowerColorGit, so you can use commands like _PowerColorGit clone_, _PowerColorGit push_ or _powercolorgit status --short_ even though nothing is implemented in PowerColorGit for these.

 ## Installation
 Work in progress